irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement/TE-Countner_Malign_Information/Lesson_Plans/Lesson_07-Reporting_Malign_Information/Lesson_Plan-Template/Report_On_Malign_Influence-Advanced_Organizer.md

 #### Instructions:
 1. **Discussion**: Ask students, “What challenges did you encounter while identifying malign influence activities?”
 2. **Learning Objectives**: Introduce the learning objectives for the lesson.
-3. **Transition to GNI**: Tell students, “By the end of this lesson, you will be able to effectively report identified malign influence activities.”
+3. **Transition to GNI**: Tell students, “By the end of this lesson, you will be able to effectively report identified malign influence activities, using formats and techniques that make sense to your organization.”

 ---